FXCM Trading Service

 Historical Daily Bar Data

-The Sierra Chart Real-Time and Historical Forex/CFD Data Service and the FXCM Trading Service both use by default Historical Daily bar data that is from FXCM.
+The Sierra Chart Real-Time and Historical Forex/CFD Data Service and the FXCM Trading Service both use by default Historical Daily bar data that is based on the Intraday data from the FXCM data feed.
 Attributes of this Historical Daily data are described in this section.

-The session times for the FXCM historical Daily bars is as follows: 17:00 EST to 17:00 US Eastern Time in the next day.
+The session times for the FXCM historical Daily bars is as follows: 17:00:00 US Eastern time to 16:59:59 US Eastern Time in the next day.

 FXCM Ltd. is an independent legal entity and is not affiliated with Sierra Chart.
 FXCM does not endorse any product or service described on this website.
 Sierra Chart acts as a Service Provider for FXCM and the FXCM platform is able to support Sierra Chart technology.